 For Columbia field hockey, there’s one athlete who’s stood in goal all season: Alexa Conomikes, a junior who moved into the starting role for the first time this year.

-Conomikes transitioned into starting goalie with ease, making 95 saves through 15 games.
+Conomikes transitioned into starting goalie with ease, making 95 saves in 15 games.
 She records 6.33 saves per game on average, the second-best mark in the Ivy League and the ninth-best mark in the nation.

 “Alexa really anchors our backfield. … I’ve played under three goalies in my time here, and I think what makes Alexa really special is that she has a relentless amount of confidence,” senior back Kelly McCarthy, another fundamental piece of the Lions’ defensive core, said.